How to deal with problem Skunk in New Jersey

 Skunks are house cat-sized mammals native to North America.
 There are several types of skunks.
 The striped skunk is the most common, found in nearly all of the continental United States and the southern half of Canada.
 It is mostly black with white on top of the head and neck and extending down the back, usually separating into two white stripes.
 Spotted skunks are the second most common, ranging from the southeastern U.S. to the northwestern Midwest and slightly west of the Mississippi River.
 Spotted skunks are smaller and black with white spots or short white streaks.

 Skunks are omnivorous but especially fond of insects, earthworms, small amphibians, mushrooms, small mammals, as well as fruits and nuts when seasonally available.
 They also will eat pet food and garbage if readily available.
-Skunks often damage lawns when they dig for grubs and insect larvae.
-Skunks discharge their spray when frightened or attacked by pets and predators, interacting with other skunks, or when dying.
-The pungent odor is nauseating to many.
+Skunks may damage lawns when they dig for grubs and insect larvae.
+When frightened or attacked by pets and predators, when interacting with other skunks, or when dying, they discharge a pungent spray that is nauseating to many.

 Solutions for skunk problems

 Laws and regulations to be aware of

 While we attempt to provide guidance about state and federal regulations pertaining to specific species and control techniques, we do not provide information about local jurisdictions (city, town, county, etc.) where regulations may be more restrictive, especially as it applies to discharge of firearms, transport of animals or use of trapping equipment.
 Contact your local city or county government to inquire further.
 No guarantee is made that information (or lack of information) associated with a species or control technique is completely accurate or current.
 You should become familiar with federal, state and local laws before beginning any wildlife control activities.